-Myopia or short-sightedness in children
+Short-sightedness in children

-Younger children may not know that blurred vision is not normal.
 Symptoms may only be found at school with difficult reading whiteboards at the front of the class.

 In addition, make sure your child is examined in the first year of life, at the age of three, and at least every two years afterwards, especially if there is a family history of progressive short-sightedness or other eye conditions.

-How is myopia (short-sightedness) treated in children?
+How is short-sightedness treated in children?

-A child with myopia can wear glasses.
+A child with short-sightedness can wear glasses.
 They can also start wearing contact lenses when they are physically mature enough to take care of them.
 Often this depends on how involved the parents are in caring for the contact lenses.
 Paediatric ophthalmologists rarely recommend contact lenses before a child enters his or her teens.

-Can myopia be prevented?
+Can short-sightedness be prevented?